Basic operations with markers in Google Maps

 Adding a Tooltip

 Adding a tooltip is done the same way as making the marker draggable.
-It’s done using another option called title.
-It will create the same kind of tooltip that adding the attribute title to HTML-elements does.
+It’s done using another option called title

 var marker = new GMarker(new GLatLng(59.0, 13.80), {